HomeLatest NewsIndustryDiageo backs blockchain tech to track down pilferage of liquor and counterfeits

 Advertisement

-After the divestiture, for instance, ‘prestige and above’ brands account for 85% of Diageo’s portfolio compared to 75% last year.
+After the divestiture, for instance, ‘prestige and above’ brands for 85% of Diageo’s portfolio compared to 75% last year.
 In addition, the company expects a high double-digit growth from its Scotch whisky portfolio.

 Get the day's headlines from Tech Observer straight in your inbox